Guntercy/WinSetupApps/README.md

 This script is a useful tool for automating the process of downloading and installing multiple applications at once.
 With a few modifications, it can be tailored to suit your specific needs.
 I hope this script will be helpful for you.

 Please let me know if you need any more help with it.

+!!!!!(I'm not sure that even works.
+Waiting for the moment when I reinstall the PC.
+Some_day )!!!!!